Locations:

 How is mitral valve prolapse diagnosed?

-Tests to diagnose mitral valve prolapse
+What tests will be done to diagnose mitral valve prolapse?

 Management and Treatment